Deep Space Homer: Production

 "Deep Space Homer" was written by showrunner David Mirkin and directed by Carlos Baeza.
 He based the episode on NASA's cancellation of the Teacher in Space Project, which sent civilians to space to increase public interest in the Space Shuttle program.
 The staff worried that sending Homer into space was too large an idea, and Simpsons' creator Matt Groening said it gave them "nowhere to go".
 Several gags were toned down to make the episode more realistic, including an idea that everyone at NASA was as stupid as Homer.
-Instead, Mirkin focused more on Homer's attempts to gain his family's respect.
+Mirkin focused more on Homer's attempts to gain his family's respect.

-Buzz Aldrin, the second man to walk on the Moon, and musician James Taylor guest-star as themselves.
+Buzz Aldrin and James Taylor guest-star as themselves.
 The staff were concerned Aldrin would consider his line "second comes right after first" an insult, and offered the alternative line, "first to take a soil sample", as a backup.
 Aldrin however preferred the original line, which was retained in the script.
 Taylor recorded an altered version of his 1970 single "Fire and Rain" and Carole King's 1971 "You've Got a Friend" for the episode.
 His recording session appears as an extra on the DVD release of the fifth season.
 David Silverman directed the potato chip sequence instead of Baeza; the chips were partly animated on an Amiga personal computer to smooth their rotation.

 Parodies

-"Deep Space Homer" has multiple references to the 1968 film 2001: A Space Odyssey: a scene of Homer floating and eating potato chips in space includes Johann Strauss II's waltz "The Blue Danube", which was used in the film.
+"Deep Space Homer" has multiple references to 2001: A Space Odyssey (1968): a scene of Homer floating and eating potato chips in space includes Johann Strauss II's waltz "The Blue Danube", which was used in the film during the scene where the Pan American shuttle floats towards the docking station almost exactly the way Homer floats towards a spinning potato chip.
+The name of the space shuttle Homer takes is named Clavius which is a reference to the Clavius Base that Dr. Hayward visits in the film.

 Tom Brokaw is parodied as a journalist reporting on NASA's experiments about the effects of weightlessness on "tiny screws".
+During Barney and Homer's training montage, which itself is a reference to The Right Stuff, Barney demonstrates his improved abilities by reciting the opening to "Major-General's Song" while landing several consecutive back handsprings.
+Homer attempts the same with "There Once Was a Man From Nantucket" but crashes into a wall before he can complete it.